-The Grant involves the disbursement of funds as needed, up to a maximum amount.
-The Government is neither a disqualified person with respect to X nor controlled by disqualified persons.
-The Government has agreed that the terms of the Grant agreement will not be overridden or unduly burdened by taxes or other laws in M. Under the terms of the Grant, the Government must: use the funds exclusively for the purpose of reconstruction, construction, and repair of the specified buildings; immediately return to X any funds not so used; not disburse any Grant funds to any disqualified person with respect to X or for any purpose prohibited under section 4945(d)(1)-(3); hold Grant funds in a separate segregated account; maintain books and records on the progress of construction, available for inspection by X; and make progress reports to X. X may terminate the Grant upon discovery of any diversion or misuse of funds, or without cause upon reasonable notice.
-The Government must use standardized bidding documents and procedures to secure contractors' services and supplies, except where the Government believes that a particular contractor is uniquely qualified for a portion of the work, and the Project Manager concurs and finds the contract terms fair and reasonable.
+The Grants involve the disbursement of funds as needed, up to certain maximum amounts.
+The Government of M is neither a disqualified person with respect to X nor controlled by disqualified persons.
+The Government has agreed that the terms of the Grant agreements will not be overridden or unduly burdened by taxes or other laws in M. Under the terms of the Grant, the Government of M must: use the funds exclusively for the purpose of constructing the specified public works; immediately return to X any funds not so used; not disburse any Grant funds to any disqualified person with respect to X or for any purpose prohibited under section 4945(d)(1)-(3); hold Grant funds in a separate segregated account; maintain books and records on the progress of construction, available for inspection by X; and make progress reports to X. X may terminate the grant upon discovery of any diversion or misuse of funds, or without cause upon reasonable notice.
+The Government must use standardized bidding documents and procedures to secure contractors' services and supplies, except where the Government believes that a particular contractor is uniquely qualified for a portion of the work, and the project manager concurs and finds the contract terms fair and reasonable.